This post is also available in: Indonesia (Indonesian) 简体中文 (Chinese (Simplified))

 The Laws for Nationals Working Abroad

-• Government Regulation No. 3 of 2013 on the Protection of Overseas Indonesian Workers.
+• Government Regulation No. 10 of 2020 on Procedures for the Placement of Indonesian Migrant Workers Abroad.

 Fair Employment

 The employment laws in Indonesia make it clear that everyone is entitled to an equal opportunity.
 They should be treated equally without discrimination in employment.
-This is applicable to both job applicants and currently employed workers.
+This applies to both job applicants and current employees.
 Workers should not be discriminated against on any of the following:

 • Race